usetrmnl/trmnl-kindle/README.md

 </div>

 ### 4. Extract WinterBreak
- (incl Finder screenshot here, from Ryan's macbook. also include "Send to kindle" success modal after native app installation).
-If you do have to install the app, make sure to open it up after installation.
-It will look like this (incl 2x more mac screenshots)

 - After reboot, connect Kindle to PC.
 - Extract `WinterBreak.tar.gz` on your computer, then copy all enclosed files to Kindle.